siddharthroy12/DSA-Notes/Readme.md

 }
 ```

-This code will find the index of an element in a array by looping over each element.
+This code will find the index of an element in an array by looping over each element.

-So in the best case if the element is at the first index it will only do one operation O(1) but in the worst case the number of operations will be equal to the number of inputs which it denoted by O(n).
+So in the best case if the element is at the first index it will only do one operation O(1) but in the worst case, the number of operations will be equal to the number of inputs which is denoted by O(n).

-When we calculate the Big O we are always take the worst case so the Big O of this code is O(n).
+When we calculate the Big O we always take the worst case so the Big O of this code is O(n).

-Let's look at a another similar example:
+Let's look at another similar example:

 ```js
 function getIndexOfArrayAndSumOfFirstThree(array, element) {